 Q. What will be included in the Video Kit sent out to the 51 State Finalist teachers?

-A. Each State Finalist teacher will receive a package consisting of a Samsung camcorder, Samsung laptop, Adobe Element bundle (a combination of video editing software and Photoshop) and a quick start guide provided by Adobe to help get started with the software usage.
+A. Each State Finalist teacher will receive a package consisting of a Samsung camcorder and Samsung laptop.
 Each package will also include a copy of the Official Rules, an information sheet and all documents which must be completed and returned in order to participate in Phase Three.

 Q. Do I have to use the products Samsung and Adobe provide for making the video?